 \section{Tree-based Capsule Networks}

 An overview of the TreeCaps architecture is shown in Fig.~\ref{fig:overview}.

-The code snippet in the training data is parsed into an AST and vectorized.
-The node vectors are fed into the TBCNN to extract node features to be used as the input for the Primary Variable Capsule (PVC) layer where the number of capsules can change dynamically according to the input tree size.
-The capsules in the PVC layer are then routed and reduced to a fixed number of capsules in the Secondary Capsule (SC) layer.
-The outputs of the SC layer are routed to the final Code Capsule (CC) layer.
-The capsules in the CC layer can be seen as the vector representations for the input code, and can be trained with respect to different code comprehension tasks, such as code functionality classification and function name prediction, which are evaluated in the next sections.
+The steps of our technique are as follows: \begin{itemize}[leftmargin=*] \item The code snippet in the training data is parsed into an AST and vectorized.
+The node vectors are fed into the TBCNN to extract node features. \item The node features will be used as the input for the Primary Variable Capsule (PVC) layer to group the tensor outputs of the TBCNN layers into a set of capsules.
+The number of capsules in this layer is dynamic \item The capsules in the PVC layer are then routed and reduced to a fixed number of capsules in the Secondary Capsule (SC) layer.
+The SC layer is to combine the capsules in the PVC layer into a new set of capsules, in which the number of capsules in this layer is static. \item The outputs of the SC layer are routed to the final Code Capsule (CC) layer where capsules can be seen as the vector representations for the input code, and can be trained with respect to various code comprehension tasks, such as code functionality classification and function name prediction. \end{itemize}